Wedding Photographers of Massachusetts, United States

 Knowing that a split second of time I capture with my camera can turn into an image cherished by generations.
 This is what excites me about being a wedding photographer and motivates me to continuously hone my skills and my vision.
 I love stunning natural light and pure, raw emotion.
 I love simple, clean compositions and bright, intense colors.
 I love shooting the big moments of the wedding day and the seemingly quieter ones – to me they are equally important and it is often when I look beyond the obvious that I am able to create the best pictures.
 I take an unobtrusive approach to my photography, allowing everything in front of my lens to happen naturally and my goal is to create images that tell the beautiful and unique story of your special event.
-I live in Somerville, Massachusetts with my wife, 5-year old daughter and 2-year old son, am an award-winning member of the Wedding Photojournalist Association (WPJA), and have had my work featured in The Knot Boston and Gala Weddings.
+I live in Somerville, Massachusetts with my wife and 2 children, am an award-winning member of the Wedding Photojournalist Association (WPJA), and have had my work featured in The Knot Boston and Gala Weddings.
 [Boston Wedding Photographer]

 My name is Alex Gordeev.
 I am an internationally known photographer in Boston, Cape Cod, and destination USA, photographer.
 I’ve worked as a professional photographer for more than 13 years.
 I am passionate about my job and always strive to make my customers happy.
 One of my top priorities is to make you feel comfortable throughout the session while working on the photos you will love and will keep as beautiful memories forever.
 I work with weddings, family, and personal photo sessions.
 My passion is a beautiful lifestyle photo of happy people.
 I also successfully develop Fashion and Maternity photography and am always open to other creative ideas.
 [Boston Wedding Photographer]